Theoretical Foundations of

 D81, D91, E21

-1Contact: email@example.com, Department of Economics, 440 Mergenthaler Hall, Johns Hopkins University, Baltimore, MD 21218, http://econ.jhu.edu/people/ccarroll, and National Bureau of Economic Research.
+1Contact: firstname.lastname@example.org, Department of Economics, 590 Wyman Hall, Johns Hopkins University, Baltimore, MD 21218, http://econ.jhu.edu/people/ccarroll, and National Bureau of Economic Research.

 Spurred by the success of Modigliani and Brumberg’s (1954) Life Cycle model and Friedman’s (1957) Permanent Income Hypothesis, a vast literature in the 1960s and 1970s formalized the idea that household spending can be modeled as reflecting optimal intertemporal choice.
-Famous papers by Schectman and Escudero (1977) and Bewley (1977) capped this literature, providing the foundation for the ascendancy of dynamic stochastic optimizing models in economics.
+Famous papers by Schectman and Escudero (1977) and Bewley (1977) capped this literature, providing key building blocks for the ascendancy of dynamic stochastic optimizing models in economics.

-Given this pedigree, it is surprising that the now-standard method for analyzing such problems, contraction mapping theory, has not yet established some basic properties of the solution to the benchmark consumption problem with unbounded (e.g. constant relative risk aversion) utility, uncertainty about permanent and transitory income, and no liquidity constraints (nor has any other method established such results).
+Given this pedigree, it is surprising that the standard method for analyzing such problems, contraction mapping theory, has not yet established some basic properties of the solution to the benchmark consumption problem with unbounded (e.g. constant relative risk aversion) utility, uncertainty about permanent and transitory income a la Friedman (1957), and no liquidity constraints (nor has any other method established such results).
 The gap exists because (except in a few special cases) standard theorems from the contraction mapping literature (including those in Stokey et. al. (1989) and up through the recent work of Matkowski and Nowak (2011)) cannot be used for this problem (for reasons explained below).

 This paper fills that gap, deriving the conditions that must be satisfied for this standard problem to have a nondegenerate solution.

 The reader could be forgiven for not having noticed a gap.
 A large literature solving precisely such problems has emerged following Zeldes (1989), fueled by advances in numerical solution methods.
-But numerical solutions are a ‘black box’: They make it possible to use a model without really understanding it.
-Indeed, without foundational theory, it can be difficult even to be sure that a computational solution is correct, given the notorious difficulty of writing error-free computer code.
-Furthermore, without theoretical underpinnings, the analyst often has little intuition for how results might change with changes in the structure (or even just the calibration) of the model.
+But numerical solutions are a ‘black box’: They make it possible to use (or misuse) a model without really understanding it.
+Without theoretical underpinnings, the analyst often has little intuition for how results might change with changes in the structure (or even just the calibration) of the model.
 Indeed, without such theory, it can be difficult even to check whether a computational solution is correct.

-For example, numerical solutions typically imply the existence of a target level of nonhuman wealth (‘cash’ for short) such that if cash exceeds the target, the consumer will spend freely and cash will fall (in expectation), while if cash is below the target the consumer will save and cash will rise.
+For example, numerical solutions typically imply the existence of a target level of nonhuman wealth (‘cash’ for short).
 Carroll (1992; 1997) showed that target saving behavior arises under plausible parameter values for both infinite and finite horizon models.
 Gourinchas and Parker (2002) estimate the model using household data and conclude that for the mean household the buffer-stock phase of life lasts from age 25 until around age 40-45; using the same model with different data Cagetti (2003) finds target saving behavior into the 50s for the median household.
-But none of these papers provides a rigorous delineation of the circumstances under which target saving will emerge or an analytical explanation for why such behavior is optimal.
+But none of these papers provides a rigorous delineation of the circumstances under which target saving will emerge; nor has any other paper derived those conditions.

 This paper derives the conditions necessary for a target to exist, and shows that they differ interestingly from the conditions required for the problem to define a contraction mapping.
-The paper also provides analytical foundations for target saving and many other results that have become familiar from the numerical literature.
-All theoretical conclusions are paired with numerically computed illustrations (using software available on the author’s website and incorporated into the set of replications available at Econ-ARK project), providing an integrated framework for understanding buffer-stock saving.
+The paper also provides analytical foundations for other results that have become familiar from the numerical literature.
+All theoretical conclusions are paired with numerically computed illustrations (using software available both on the author’s website and incorporated into the set of replications available at Econ-ARK project), providing an integrated framework for understanding buffer-stock saving.

 The paper proceeds in three parts.